fralau/yamlpp/webdoc/docs/reference.md

 ### `.function`
-**Definition**: Defines a reusable function with arguments and a body.
+**Definition**: Define a reusable function with arguments and a body.
 Arguments are positional.

 **Caution**: These functions are not available "as-is" inside of Jinja expressions.